TOAST-DOCS/Network-Flow-Log/en/overview.md

 * flowlog logger: A user-created flow log logger.
 You can set collection intervals, filters, and more.
 * flowlog logging port: The network interface on which collection is actually performed by the user-created flowlog logger.
-* 5-tuple: A tuple consisting of the following in a typical L4 packet header: protocol, origin address, destination address, origin port number, destination port number.
+* 5-tuple: A tuple consisting of the following in a typical L4 packet header: protocol, source address, destination address, source port number, and destination port number.
 If the 5-tuple is the same, it is considered to be the same flow.
-For ICMP without L4, it considers the origin port number and destination port number to be zero.
+Since ICMP does not have L4, it considers both the source port number and the destination port number to be zero.